 The Business Need

-In its new customer-focused sales and service culture, Scotiabank wanted to introduce consistent sales delivery processes, new job descriptions and titles, revamped compensation policies, a web-based sales management tool, and redesign of branch real estate.
+In its new customer-focused sales and service culture, Scotiabank wanted to introduce consistent sales delivery processes, new job descriptions, and titles; revamped compensation policies, a web-based sales management tool; and redesign of branch real estate.
 The goals were to promote and explain a new Sales & Service initiative, to engage employees in how they would fit into the change process, to foster brand positioning through communication, and to promote communication between executives and front-line employees.

 Scotiabank’s Employee Communication department concluded that radical business change required an innovative communication solution.
-Working with Root, Scotiabank developed a series of Learning Map® modules along with traditional employee communication tools.
+Working with Root, Scotiabank developed a series of Root Learning Map® modules along with traditional employee communication tools.
 By their design, the modules maximized employee involvement and two-way communication.

-Phase I began with a Strategic Learning Map® session for all branch employees.
+Phase I began with a Root Learning Map® experience for all branch employees.
 “The kick-off meetings were a high-energy, fun opportunity to explore and discuss change in a way that was unprecedented,” said Tracey M. White, Senior Manager, Employee Communication.
 “The approach captured employees’ attention, signaling the importance of this change.”
 Phase II focused on implementation of the new sales process.
 Bank branch employees experienced the modules about customers and strategy during this phase.